pauloreis-ds/Machine-Learning-ROADMAP/0 - Types of learning/README.md

 - Transfer learning

 ## Supervised learning
-- **We have data and labels and the model tries to learn the relationship between them.**
+- **We have data and labels and the model tries to learn the relationship between them.** We have input variables (X) and an output variable ( y or f(X) ) and we use an algorithm to learn the mapping function from the input to the output.
+The goal is to approximate the mapping function so well that when we have new input data (x) that you can predict the output variables (Y) for that data.

 <p align="center">